Unicomer Group: About Courts

 Courts was founded in 1850 with one store in England.

 The company was established in the Caribbean region since 1959, and is the Caribbean's largest furniture, appliance and electrical retailer.
 The company has stores across the Caribbean islands: Antigua and Barbuda, Barbados, Belize, Dominica, Grenada, Jamaica, St. Kitts and Nevis, St. Vincent and the Grenadines, St. Lucia, Trinidad & Tobago, and also on the South American continent in Guyana.
 Courts also has a retail presence in other former British territories in Asia and Africa.

 In December 2006, Unicomer Group acquired the Courts operations in the Caribbean.
-In the process, Unicomer Group realized the first-ever LBO in the Caribbean region by acquiring the publicly traded shares of Courts in Jamaica and Barbados, and by acquiring the remaining operations directly from the holding company, Courts plc, in the UK.
+In the process, Unicomer Group realized the first-ever leveraged buyout (LBO) in the Caribbean region by acquiring the publicly traded shares of Courts in Jamaica and Barbados, and by acquiring the remaining operations directly from the holding company, Courts plc, in the UK.

 In 2008, Unicomer Group opened its first Courts Caribbean store in New York, USA, in Brooklyn, NY.

 In 2011 Unicomer Group expanded its USA services by opening a store in Queens, catering principally to the Caribbean immigrant communities in the area.

 In 2012, just as its sister store La Curaçao, synergy between regions led Courts to open its optical branch, Courts Optical.

-In 2014, Courts opens its e-commerce website, "www.shopcourts.com", providing products in the Caribbean and those living outside of the Caribbean wishing to send products back home.
+In 2014, Courts opens its e-commerce website, providing products in the Caribbean and those living outside of the Caribbean wishing to send products back home.

 About Gollo

 Gollo was founded in 1974 in Costa Rica with four employees, operates in retailing technology, furniture and home appliances in the Costa Rican market.

 In 2000, Gollo introduced its mascot with the same name.

 In 2005, the slogan "Solo Bueno" was introduced.

 In 2012, Gollo was acquired by Unicomer Group.

-In February 2014, Gollo launches its e-commerce site, "www.gollo.com".
+In February 2014, Gollo launches its e-commerce site.

 In 2014 also, Gollo Optical is launched providing lenses and frames for eye and sunglasses, ocular medical consultations with technology just as its sister stores, La Curaçao and Courts.

 Today the store chain comprises more than 120 stores with more than 700,000 square feet area and 1,600 employees.